pnvnd/opentelemetry-r/readme.md

    .\pushgateway.exe
    ```

-3. Run your batch job
+3. Run your batch job.
+This scripts runs all of the jobs saved in the `./batch/jobs` directory and pushes metrics to the Prometheus Pushgateway once each job is completed.
+The original R jobs do not change.
    ```
    Rscript ./batch/batchjob.R
    ```